zhdk/TPF-JAM-TOOL/README.md

 This was the primary motivation to integrate the 3D audio research '[Ambisonics at ICST](https://ambisonics.ch/)' into the telematic applications in the [spatial-discontinuities-in-telematic-performances](https://www.zhdk.ch/en/researchproject/575742) project.
 The tools are freely available, and while the installation may take some time, it's a worthwhile investment.
 The TPF-Client application handles firewall and IT settings, allowing you to focus on immediately connecting with other musicians and starting to jam.
-The digital audio workstation "Reaper 7.16"(the newest) is your digital mixing console.
+The digital audio workstation "Reaper 7+"(latest) is your digital mixing console.
 You can mix the incoming signals in a virtual room with Reaper and the pre-installed third-party plugins.
 Of course, the mix can also be recorded directly in Reaper, providing an instant recording of your jamming session.
 The tool was developed as part of the project [Spatial Dis/continuities in Telematic Performances](https://www.zhdk.ch/en/researchproject/575742) at the Institute for Computer Music and Sound Technology (ICST) at the Zurich University of the Arts.
-It reflects the research group's artistic and technical explorations in the field of telematic performance and remote musical collaboration.
+It reflects the research group's artistic and technical explorations in telematic performance and remote musical collaboration.

-One of the main motivations behind TPF-JAM-TOOL comes from the experience of the beneficial aspects of using binaural auralisation in listening contexts.
-Compared to stereo panning, binaural auralisation allows for a more precise placement of sound sources within the acoustic panorama, allowing for a clearer separation in the perception of remote players and thus a more embodied form of communication.
-It also counteracts 'zoom fatigue' - the acoustic exhaustion that often results from prolonged online communication and collaboration.
+One of the primary motivations behind TPF-JAM-TOOL comes from the experience of the beneficial aspects of using binaural auralisation in listening contexts.
+Compared to stereo panning, binaural auralisation allows for a more precise placement of sound sources within the acoustic panorama, allowing for a more accurate separation in the perception of remote players and thus a more embodied form of communication.
+It also counteracts 'zoom fatigue' - the acoustic exhaustion often resulting from prolonged online communication and collaboration.
 Some of our basic ideas can be found in the research paper [Telemerisve Audio Systems for Online Jamming](https://ieeexplore.ieee.org/document/10704096) presented at the International Symposium on the Internet of Sounds 2024.

-The tool builds on previous developments by the Telematic Performance Format (TPF) research group, including [tpf-client](https://github.com/zhdk/tpf-client), [tpf-server](https://github.com/zhdk/tpf-server) and [tpf-installers](https://github.com/zhdk/tpf-installers), and incorporates the ICST's extensive expertise in [Ambisonics](https://ambisonics.ch/home/) and spatial audio technologies.
+The tool builds on previous developments by the Telematic Performance Format (TPF) research group, including [tpf-client](https://github.com/zhdk/tpf-client), [tpf-server](https://github.com/zhdk/tpf-server) and [tpf-installers](https://github.com/zhdk/tpf-installers) and incorporates the ICST's extensive expertise in [Ambisonics](https://ambisonics.ch/home/) and spatial audio technologies.

 TPF-JAM-TOOL uses the digital audio workstation (DAW) [Reaper](https://www.reaper.fm/) because of its widespread use, especially in the field of 3D audio production.
 Reaper's powerful [Lua scripting](https://dail8859.github.io/LuaScript/) capabilities allow most of Reaper's parameters to be controlled via scripts, thus enabling a seamless integration of the various software components involved in TPF-JAM-TOOL.